 Defer Basic Maintenance

 Opting to let the new home owners take care of basic maintenance is a highly risky move.
 At best, a seller may attract a property flipper who is comfortable taking on these tasks and who puts in a low offer or at worst, buyers will be turned off by all the work which needs to be done just to make the house liveable.
-Either way, its a bad first impression and is often a key reason why a property lingers, sad and unloved, on the market.
+Either way, its a bad first impression and is often a key reason why a property lingers on the market and sells at a deep discount.
+Trust us if you don’t want to address the issues, neither does your prospective buyers.

 Leave up Wallpaper & Borders

-Even though wallpaper IS making a comeback, its not wise to leave it up when you go to sell your house.
+Even though wallpaper is a current design trend, when it comes to selling your home wallpaper can detract from the value of your home instead of adding to it.
 Why?
-Because wallpaper and borders are often very personal decor choices and a seller seriously narrows down their buyer pool if they opt to wait for someone who will love it just like they do.
+Because wallpaper and borders are often very personal decor choices which don’t have broad appeal.
 Murals and specialized painting applications also fall into this category for the same reasons.
 We can’t stress enough the importance of neutralizing these decor choices with some great modern paint hues which have broad appeal.
 If only 1 person in 50 likes wallpaper, guesstimate how long it will take to sell the house?
 If on the other hand a property appeals to 23 out of 25 people, think about how much FASTER it will sell and for how much more money .

 Pack a Room Full of Wall to Wall Furniture